Our Development Process

 How do we oversee development?

 We created a Development Oversight team to oversee the design and construction of the building.
-These select members work directly with our architect, general contractor, and other building experts and keep all community members fully informed during the development process.
-One of our members, Christine Westfall, serves as our project manager and owner's representative, and liaisons with all of our contractors.
+These select members worked directly with our architect, general contractor, and other building experts and kept all community members fully informed during the development process.
+One of our members, Christine Westfall, serves as our project manager and owner's representative, and is the liaison with all our contractors.
 The other team members support Christine and all oversee construction and project budget.
 Scroll down to meet the team.